Korean Grammar Point

 Key Takeaways

-• The grammar point ~(으)ㄹ지라도 means "even if" and emphasizes a concession.
+• ~(으)ㄹ지라도 means "even if" and emphasizes that the main clause is unaffected by the condition.

 Quick Recap Quiz